Serbian producers exporting duty-free to the EU since 2000

 Serbia gradually removing customs protection since 2009

 For Serbia, the reduction of import duties for goods originating in the EU started nine years later in January 2009 when Serbia voluntary initiated the implementation of the trade-related part of the Stabilisation and Association Agreement, called the Interim Agreement.
 This agreement introduced asymmetric trade liberalisation in favour of Serbia for both industrial and agricultural products.
-In other words, since 2009, trade liberalisation on the Serbian side has been following a gradual and predictable liberalisation schedule over six years reflecting the level of sensitivity of products for Serbian producers.
+In other words, since 2009, trade liberalisation on the Serbian side has been following a gradual and predictable six years’ liberalisation schedule, reflecting the level of sensitivity of products for Serbian producers.
 At the same time, a level playing field was being gradually introduced through the implementation of a predictable customs regime, anti-trust, state aid rules as well as the intellectual and industrial property protection regime in Serbia.
 This gradual trade liberalisation schedule was supposed to enable Serbian producers to progressively prepare for growing competition from the EU.

 From January 1, 2014, Serbia and the EU have reached the sixth and final year of the trade liberalisation schedule as specified by the Stabilisation and Association Agreement that came into force in September 2013.
 However, the most sensitive agricultural products for Serbian farmers will remain protected with customs duties until Serbia’s accession to the EU, notably all kinds of meat, yoghurt, butter, certain types of cheese, honey, certain vegetables and flour, with their tariff protection ranging from 20% to 50% of the most favoured nation (MFN) duty that Serbia applies to the rest of the world.